 This page will be growing as I add information.
-A lot of what I have gathered has come from Dakata Stones and CherryTree Beads (Thanks guys!!)
+A lot of what I have gathered has come from Dakata Stones and CherryTree Beads (Thanks guys!!), WIKIPEDIA and other sources.

 African Green Jasper

 (Africa) This stone is a single-colored opaque stone, ranging in color from a deep olive green to a pale spring green with brown banding or stripes.
 It was highly prized in ancient cultures and associated with many positive properties, including gaining the title of “the rain bringer” for its perceived potency in coaxing showers from the heavens and quelling storms that threatened ships.
 Chakra: Root/Heart.
 Metaphysical Attributes: Grounding, Wisdom, Balance.
 Mohs Hardness: 6.5-7.
 African Green Opal

 (South Africa) is a form of Common Opal, an opaque stone that does not display the play of color seen in more precious Opals.
 It does have the distinctive lustrous pearly sheen of Common Opals, known as “opalescence.”
 Its color is primarily various shades of mossy green, with some rusty or reddish brown, and occurs in a variety of patterns and combinations of these colors.
 AKA Green Jasper.
 Chakra: Heart.
 Metaphysical Attributes: Healing, Wisdom.
 Mohs Hardness: 5.5-6.5.African Turquoise